-- In 2018 and 2019 there were two accounting employees; both were part time, and one of which was an accounts payable clerk.
-PCT management is increasing staffing and has brought in outside resources.
-PCT has since hired a CFO, a Vice President of Finance, and a Controller and is looking to hire an Executive VP Finance to support the CFO and provide leadership to the accounting team.
-PCT has also engaged a public accounting firm to assist with financial reporting and advise on technical accounting issues; - PCT is making certain changes to its IT systems, including the development of formal access policies, the development of administrator activity and the reassignment of administrator privileges over PCT's accounting system outside PCT's accounting department; and - PCT is establishing a process to maintain checklists tracking related entity payments as part of its monthly close processes and is instituting policies to strengthen its receipt and processing of purchase orders to monitor accrual determinations.
+- Previously, there were two accounting employees; both were part time, and one of which was an accounts payable clerk.
+PCT management is increasing staffing and has brought in outside technical accounting resources.
+PCT has since hired a CFO, a Vice President of Finance, a Corporate Controller, a Plant Controller and an AP/AR Analyst and will continue to build a qualified accounting and finance team.
+PCT has also engaged a public accounting firm to assist with financial reporting and advise on technical accounting issues; - · PCT is evaluating its IT systems user access and developing formal policies; and - PCT is establishing a process to maintain checklists tracking related entity payments as part of its monthly close processes and is instituting policies to strengthen its receipt and processing of purchase orders to monitor accrual determinations.
 Furthermore, payment for almost all PCT expenses has been moved to PCT, with only a limited number of expenses paid by a related entity for situations where there is a shared contract.

 PCT plans to continue to assess its internal controls and procedures and intends to take further action as necessary or appropriate to address any other matters it identifies or are brought to its attention.
 PCT cannot assure you that the measures it has taken to date and may take in the future will be sufficient to remediate the control deficiencies that led to PCT's material weaknesses in internal control over financial reporting or that PCT will prevent or avoid potential future material weaknesses.
-The effectiveness of PCT's internal control over financial reporting or that PCT is unable to remediate the material weaknesses.
-The effectiveness of PCT's internal control over financial reporting is not the risk of fraud.
+The effectiveness of PCT's internal control over financial reporting is subject to various inherent limitations, including cost limitations, judgments used in decision making, assumptions about the likelihood of future events, the possibility of human error and the risk of fraud.
 If PCT is unable to remediate the material weaknesses, its ability to record, process and report financial information accurately, and to prepare financial statements within the time periods specified by the forms of the SEC, could be adversely affected which, in turn, may adversely affect PCT's reputation and business and the market price of the Combined Company's Common Stock.